BlizzCrafter/PenumbraPhysics.Editor/README.md

     }
 ```

-You will notice that the editor inherits from 'GFXPhysicsService'.
+You will notice that the editor inherits from **GFXPhysicsService**.
 I created some interfaces and service classes, which should make your life easier.
-The GFXPhysicsService contains the most important methods and references of the GFX and the Physics system.
+The **GFXPhysicsService** contains the most important methods and references of the **GFX** and the **Physics** system.
 Feel free to take a look at the:

 - ![EditorServices.cs](PenumbraPhysics.Editor/Classes/Basic/EditorServices.cs)
 - ![EditorInterfaces.cs](PenumbraPhysics.Editor/Classes/Basic/EditorInterfaces.cs)